Fall of A.D. 32

 A number of Greek manuscripts have the word “yet” inserted after the phrase “go up.”
 If correct, that would mean that Jesus did not go up “yet” with His brothers and would follow later.
 It will be clear later that He did go up.
 He did not want to go up with them.
 More than likely they would have called attention to Jesus, endangering His life.

 Then He explained that the world hated Him because He told them that their deeds were evil.
 Later He will declare that He is the Light of the world (John 8:12).
-Earlier in Matt 5:13-14 He said that we are the salt and light of the world.
-That is we will be in conflict with the world (2 Tim.
-3:12).
+Earlier in Matthew 5:13-14 He said that we are the salt and light of the world.
+That is we will be in conflict with the world (2 Timothy 3:12).
 Our godly conduct and words are seen by the wicked world.
 They were offended by Jesus’ righteous conduct and words too!
 Therefore, they wanted to kill Him.

 Before we leave these verses, notice that Jesus makes an important statement every Christian should notice.
 He said, “The world cannot hate you . . .”
 Why did He say that to His brothers?
 The answer is that they were not godly men.
 The world loved them.
 Does that describe you?
 Maybe the world “loves you” because you are not salt and light.
 Maybe the world does not even know that you are a Christian.
 Jesus’ brothers were just like the world – sinning and unbelieving.
 Consequently, He told them to go to the feast without Him.